AliRezaBmeDu/space-travel-hub/README.md

 # 📖 Space-Cruise <a name="about-project"></a>

-**Space-Cruise** aims to create a space travelers' hub web application, which delivers two distinct pages for the rockets and missions.
-In this application, users can navigate through the collection of rockets spaceX have.
-They can reserve rocket for their mission  and cancle the reservation in real-time.
-In the mission page, users have the feature to join the specific mission and ofcourse they can leave the mission as well.
-There is a third page for the user's profile which collectively shows the rockets user reserved and the missions he/she already signed up for.
-The project is built with react framework with redux for state management.
-The design was carried out by css.
+**Space-Cruise** is a web application designed to serve as a central hub for space travelers.
+It offers two main pages, one dedicated to providing information about various rockets available through SpaceX, and the other focused on detailing ongoing missions.
+Users of this application can explore a catalog of rockets and have the ability to reserve a rocket for their own missions.
+They can also cancel their reservation in real-time if needed.

+In the mission section of the app, users can view and join specific missions that interest them.
+Additionally, they have the option to leave a mission they previously signed up for.

+A third page in the application is dedicated to user profiles.
+Here, users can see a summary of the rockets they have reserved and the missions they have joined.

+Space-Cruise is built using the React framework and employs Redux for state management.
+The visual design is created using CSS.

 ## 🛠 Built With <a name="built-with"></a>